How to Recognize Unhealthy Relationships & Learn to Build New Healthy OnesApril 11, 2018

-Old, familiar dynamics of relationships are often associated with old, familiar behaviors that you’re trying to move on from e.g. social eating, social drinking, sedentary routines etc. And, if it comes down to people not respecting what you’re doing for your life and health, setting some solid boundaries may be in order.
+Old, familiar dynamics of unhealthy relationships are often associated with old, familiar behaviors that you’re trying to move on from e.g. social eating, social drinking, sedentary routines, etc. And, if it comes down to people not respecting what you’re doing for your life and health, setting some solid boundaries may be in order.

 The thought or threat of family members being disappointed with you may prompt feelings of abandonment and make you want to “give in” to “keep the peace.”
 The last thing you do is “give in” to them out of fear or guilt.
-This is sometimes difficult to do because we want the love and support from those who are closest to us.
+This is sometimes difficult to do because we want the love and support of those who are closest to us.
 No one can set boundaries for you, it is your responsibility.

 Communication is vital to any relationship.
 Learning to be assertive and developing a “voice” to express your needs, and expectations allow you to set guidelines on how others behave towards you.
 Not allowing what you may have allowed historically can be a curveball to others.
 As you set these limits, some people may attribute this change to the surgery itself, “Man, she never had this ‘attitude’ before.
 What’s going on with her?”

 The best way to state your expectations with others is through respect.
 Everyone responds favorably to respect.
 If you take that approach in communicating your boundaries, it leaves little room for them to dismiss you.